o355/PyWeather/README.md

 ## Welcome to PyWeather (0.5.2.1 beta)!
 Viewing the weather in a terminal has never been so much fun.

+## Development notice:
+Another one.
+Whoops.

+As finals up in the northern hemisphere get under way, of course, development time is slowly diminishing.
+Until the end of June, I'll be working on PyWeather less and less, not even working on it some days.
+Once June has passed over, I'll start development at full storm again.

+PyWeather 0.6 beta's release date has been pushed back to July 5, 2017.
+Of course, this is subject to change.

 ## Download/Setup
 You can download PyWeather by visiting the releases tab, and getting the latest zip.